ankane/shorts/Safely.md

 # The Safely Pattern

 The Safely Pattern is a simple one.
-It allows you to tag non-critical code by wrapping it in a function or block.
+It allows you to tag non-critical code by wrapping it in a function.
 It’s built on top of exception handling and follows these rules:

 1. Raise exceptions in development and test environments
 2. Catch and report exceptions in other environments